IP Cases & Articles

 SiBio lodged an appeal against the Local Division’s order (UPC_CoA_388/2024), requesting (in part) that the appeal had suspensive effect to the extent that the provisional measures were granted for Ireland.

 The UPC Court of Appeal agreed with SiBio’s argument, stating that the Local Division’s decision was “manifestly erroneous”.
 The court cited issues with the wording of Abbott’s preliminary injunction application, which implied that Ireland was a “contracting member state” with respect to the UPC Agreement.
-In their decision, the court affirmed that only countries that have signed and ratified the UPC Agreement are contracting member states.
+In its decision, the court affirmed that only countries that have signed and ratified the UPC Agreement are contracting member states.

 Moreover, the court found that SiBio’s failure to contest the Court of First Instance’s competence, with respect to Ireland, does not alter the fact that Ireland is not a contracting member state: SiBio did not have to expect the court’s erroneous interpretation of Abbott’s claim.
 The court granted suspensive effect to the extent that the provisional measures were granted for Ireland.
-However, they rejected SiBio’s request for suspensive effect of the provisional measures in The Netherlands, Germany and France, which are UPC Agreement contracting member states.
+However, it rejected SiBio’s request for suspensive effect of the provisional measures in The Netherlands, Germany and France, which are UPC Agreement contracting member states.

 Conclusion